 *Returning to Pre-K to 12 School

-The Department of Health will continue to monitor community transmission rates and other surveillance metrics across the commonwealth, including Pre-K to 12 school specific outbreaks of COVID-19.
-Based on this disease monitoring and surveillance DOH may, in close coordination with PDE, issue guidance related to targeted school closures as part of a wider public health mitigation strategy.
+Departments of Health and Education have issued guidance related to targeted school closures.
+Additionally, the Department of Health will continue to monitor community transmission rates and other surveillance metrics across the commonwealth, including Pre-K to 12 school specific outbreaks of COVID-19.

 Example School Symptom Screening Tool